moby/moby/CONTRIBUTING.md

 Please **DO NOT** file a public issue, instead send your report privately to [security@docker.com](mailto:security@docker.com).

-Security reports are greatly appreciated and we will publicly thank you for it.
+We greatly appreciate security reports and will publicly thank you for it.
 We also like to send gifts&mdash;if you're into schwag, make sure to let us know.
 We currently do not offer a paid security bounty program, but are not ruling it out in the future.